kolyaventuri/spaghetti/README.md

 # Q + A
 ### Why?
-- I already do this in chats with my friends and I figured I'd an app*.
+- I already do this in chats with my friends and I figured I'd build an app*.
 Why not.

 _* A localStorage based SPA doesn't really qualify as an app but I'm chosing to ignore that._